 Have you ever tried to ship something across an ocean before?
 Being able to do this cheaply is a relatively modern miracle, and odds are that if you haven’t yet, you’re going to want to do it at some point.

-When you do, you’ll probably realize the same thing that I did: shipping a package internationally is fraught with more complexity and bureaucracy than is strictly necessary.
+When you do, you’ll probably realize the same thing that I did: shipping a package internationally is fraught with more complexity than is strictly necessary.